UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

 !!!- info "Learning objectives"

-    * Create a Python script
+    - create a Python script
-    * Run a Python script
+    - run a Python script
-    * Use a text editor on an UPPMAX HPC cluster
+    - use a text editor on an UPPMAX HPC cluster

 Read the UPPMAX documentation about text editors [here](http://docs.uppmax.uu.se/software/text_editors/).